It’s funny to post this now as I am currently engaged. Ha.

 Here’s the problem, math.

-The formulas above are interesting.
+The formulas above tell us a lot about the rear hub on a bicycle and what it’s doing.
 The Theoretical formula is a bit easier to use but has the built in problem in that it assumes that cogs and chainrings are round, which they are not.
 Chainrings and cogs are polygonally shaped.
 Depending on the alignment of the parts at any instant, there will be a bi-directional pulse of a small sinusoidal amount translating the cog movement to the chainring and it’s pickup.The ApproxCirc formula treats the cogs and rings as polygons and references the circumscribing radii of the two gears.
 ApproxInsc compares the inscribed radii of the two gears.
 None of this really matters at the scale that we are looking at.
 Reality will still depend on a few other variables as well and the difference between the approximations we’re looking at is only a few tenths of a millimeter.

 Bump that up to a 54 poe mechanism, like a high end DT Swiss hub will have, and your lash goes down to 28.5mm.
 59% the lash of the other hub (of course, proportional to the engagements).
 Still, that is almost 20mm less pedal movement before driving starts.

-I’m currently liking the Industry Nine hubs since they finally adopted the Center Lock system that I demand.
-With 120 points of engagement they are serious performance tools.
-Looking at our math, pedal lash (given initial assumptions) will be a scant 12.8mm.
-It’s much larger than I’d like but I can’t afford much more out of my pocket book nor at the scale.
+I’m currently liking the Onyx hubs since they finally adopted the Center Lock system that I demand.
+With near infinite points of engagement they are serious performance tools.

 This ‘opinion’ didn’t come from doing the math that I show above.
 It came from hundreds and hundreds of hours of trail riding using many different drive train configurations.
 While changing over to 1×11 drive from 2×10 drive systems I was noticing a real problem with the pedal lash creating an instability on the trail.
 What was working with smaller cassette cogs (32t) found issues magnified enough to be very noticeable with the new larger cogs (42t).
 The slash, even in the mid-range gears, was floating around so much along with the massive cassette weight tugging and snapping at it while soft pedaling or ratcheting power.
 The fix for that was to move to higher engagement hubs.
 Simple problem resolution…or at least minimized.